 What is an ACMPR license?

-The ACMPR regulation allows for patients to apply for a personal production license given by Health Canada.
+The ACMPR regulation allows for patients to apply for a personal production license given by Health Canada or as a designated producer for someone else.
 Under this license, an individual can cultivate a limited quantity of cannabis at home to treat their medical needs.

-How many plants can I grow under ACMPR?
+How many plants can I grow under The Cannabis Act?

-Under Cannabis Act (formerly ACMPR), an individual is allowed to grow 4 plants across provinces.
+Under The Cannabis Act (formerly ACMPR), an individual is allowed to grow 4 plants across provinces (exceptions include QC, NU, & MB).
 For medical patients, there is no set limit, this does not mean the patient can grow unlimited weed.

 Click here to access the online calculator by Health Canada.